qvantel/nerd/README.md

   - Params:
     - offset: Offset to fetch, 0 by default
     - limit: How many networks to fetch, the service might return more in some cases, 10 by default, 50 maximum
-  - Returns: A `types.PagedRes` object and a 200 if successful, a `types.APIError` object and a 400 or 500 if not (depending on the error)
+  - Returns: A `types.PagedRes` object and a 200 if successful, a `types.SimpleRes` object and a 400 or 500 if not (depending on the error)
   - Sample response:
 ```json
 {